-As winter storm Izzy continues to move through the region, PennDOT is lifting some roadway restrictions in north central Pennsylvania.
+As winter storm Izzy continues to move through the region, PennDOT has lifted more roadway restrictions in north central Pennsylvania.

 The following changes are now in effect:

 · A 45 mph speed reduction and commercial vehicles in right lane only has been lifted for the entirety of I-99.

 · Tier 2 restrictions have been lifted on I-80 from the 161/Bellefonte interchange through Clinton County.
-A 45 mph speed reduction and commercial vehicles in right lane only remains in effect.
+A 45 mph speed reduction and commercial vehicles in right lane only restriction has also been lifted.